csci104/site/resources/mt2-info/index.md

 - Time/Date: **{{site.data.schedule.exams[1].time}}**
   - The test will be set for **1 hour, 40 minutes**
-  - If you have USC approved accommodations, you must upload your accomodation information [HERE]({{site.data.urls.osas_dsp_form}}) by 11am on Thursday February 15th, otherwise you will not be able to use your accommodations.
+  - If you have USC approved accommodations, you must upload your accommodation information [HERE]({{site.data.urls.osas_dsp_form}}) by 11am on Thursday April 3rd, otherwise you will not be able to use your accommodations.
 - Location: depends on the letter your last name starts with:
   - THH 301 A-G
   - HAR 101 H-M